-187. In international law, questions of a plurality of responsible States are rarely dealt with both in doctrine and judicial and arbitral practice.
+practice.
 In the context of the responsibility of States, there has to date been no case where a court or tribunal applied the concept of joint and several liability.

-188. The position taken by the Stockholm Tribunal is not supported by international law.
-This point is made clear by the International Law Commission whose work is referred to repeatedly by the Stockholm Tribunal.
-The ILC's Special Rapporteur on State responsibility, Professor James Crawford, was clear on the matter, when he stated that with regard to joint and several liability "more than usual care [was] needed in the use of municipal law analogies here" since "[d]ifferent legal traditions have developed in their own ways, subject to their own historical influences".
-220
+286. The ILC's Special Rapporteur on State responsibility, Professor James Crawford, endorsed a cautious approach when he stated that with regard to joint and several liability "more than usual care [was] needed in the use of municipal law analogies here" since "[d]ifferent legal traditions have developed in their own ways, subject to their own historical influences".317

-189. The ILC itself was even more succinct in its commentary to Article 47 dealing with several responsible States:221
+287. The ILC itself was even more succinct in its Commentary to Article 47 dealing with several responsible States:318